peterlevel1/amd-ninja/README.md

 the same usage as requirejs, but need your commit to complete the other plugins which already exists in requirejs loader.

 ###time for loading:
-nearly the same as requirejs
+nearly the same as requirejs, but slower than requirejs a little,<br>
+so, I need your help to resolve the loading time and keep loadings the right <br>
+order. <br>
+I tried many ways to tackle asynchronously running loading tasks, but <br>
+failed, if there is some way to fix this problem, this loader will be more <br>
+graceful.

 ###apis